friend1ws/rankSynergy/README.md

 	$ rankSynergy <the first input file> <the second input file> <the output file> <the number of MCMC cycles (optional)> <the number of burn-in cycles (optional)>

-Then you will get the result in the output file.

-under the specified output directory.
+Then you will get the result in the output file under the specified output directory.

 Test run
 ----------

 Type the following command after compiling.

 	rankSynergy E2F_rank.txt NFY_rank.txt output.txt 10000000 100000